boxybird/wordpress-inertia-starter-theme/README.md

 A bare-bones example theme using Inertia with Vue, and the WordPress Inertia adapter.

 ### Installation
-Clone this repository to WordPress themes directory.
+Clone this repository into the WordPress themes directory.

 ```bash
 cd *your-theme-name*